StochasticAnalytics/FastFFT/README.md

 - What is the DFT and why is it used in cryoEM
 - What is the FFT and how does it accelerate (mem explanation as well.)
 - Reference Sorensen and give  a quick recap.
-- Pictorial explanation for the three major benefactors.
+- Pictorial explanation for the major benefactors.
   - Movie alignment
   - 2D TM
   - 3D TM
   - Subtomogram averaging
 - In addition to reduced ops, there are also memory advantages to operating on transposed data (for all problems) and especially for points from (4) as a direct write of uncoalesced values can be reduced by carefully choosing the axis.
 - Possibility of half-precision (also how to get around excessive padding due to power of 2 constraint, and that cuFFTdx is limited to 4096)